 Kidney cancer is cancer that starts in the kidneys.
 The kidneys are 2 bean-shaped organs.
 They are found just above the waist, on each side of the spine.
 The kidneys filter blood and make urine.

 There are different types of renal cell carcinoma depending on where they start in the kidney.

 Cancer is when cells in the body split without control or order.
 These cells go on to form a growth or tumor.
 The term cancer refers to harmful growths.
 These growths attack nearby tissues.
 They also spread to other parts of the body.
 It is not clear exactly what causes these problems.
 It’s likely a mix of genes and the environment.

 Kidney cancer is more common in men, and in people over 50 years old.
-Other factors that may increase your chances of kidney cancer:
+Your chances of kidney cancer are higher for:

 Kidney cancer may cause: